 9) MOST importantly, Hinata is revealed to be Naruto's wife and Empress of the Western Empire.
 Surprising, right?
 Seriously, they could at least try to make it less obvious.

 10) The delegation leaves for Konoha incredibly shaken and discouraged, but some happen to be glad to see Naruto alive.
-These normal people include Rock Lee, Gai, the Ino-Shika-Cho trio and parents, Tenten, and a few others.
+These "normal" people include Rock Lee, Gai, the Ino-Shika-Chō trio and parents, Tenten, and a few others.
 For some reason, these authors seem to hate Kakashi, despite his very valid reasons for being a messed-up person.
-I get that bashing Kakashi feels very satisfying (as I am somewhat guilty of it myself, mainly due to Chunin Exam Day by Perfect Lionheart), but these authors take it way too far.
+I get that bashing Kakashi feels very satisfying (as I am somewhat guilty of it myself, mainly due to Chunin Exam Day by Perfect Lionheart, which is a horrible, horrible story and fuck you if you like it), but these authors take it way too far.

 11) Life gets bad in Konoha for the normal people.
-Due to high risks of war, that blasted civilian council has ordered Sasuke Uchiha to take multiple wives and sire as many children as possible . . .
+Due to high risks of war, the civilian council has ordered Sasuke Uchiha to take multiple wives and sire as many children as possible . . .
 For some reason, Sakura is okay with this.

-12) Then, whoever the author has a soft-spot for (think Teuchi, Ayame, Iruka, Konohamaru and family, and the afore-mentioned Ino-Shika-Cho trio, possibly the Hyuuga), all pack up and leave the village at Naruto's offer for sanctuary from the Hidden Leaf.
+12) Then, whoever the author has a soft-spot for (think Teuchi, Ayame, Iruka, Konohamaru and family, and the afore-mentioned Ino-Shika-Chō trio, possibly the Hyūga), all pack up and leave the village at Naruto's offer for sanctuary from the Hidden Leaf.

 13) Konoha is in shambles after several of its most prominent clans leave.